mishushakov/dialogflow-inbox/README.md

 The picture doesn't face the reality, but gives you a good explanation of how it all works together

-First we have the E-Mail client (which is installed on your machine), which you use to send E-Mail
+First we have the E-Mail client (which is installed on your machine), which you use to send E-Mails

 Then, we have a Mailserver (SMTP, eg. Postfix), which we use as Ingress/Egress

-Finally, we have a cronjob (`inbox.py`), which fetches unread E-Mails from IMAP-Server and forwards them to desired Dialogflow Agent to process them and send the response
+Finally, we have a cronjob (`inbox.py`), which fetches unread E-Mails from the IMAP-Server and forwards them to desired Dialogflow Agent to process them and send the response

+### Drawbacks

+- Only English is supported at the moment, but if you find a fast and inexpensive language detecting API, i would be happy to implement it

 ### Requirements

-- Agent, that is connected to Dialogflow Gateway (see a guide [here](https://medium.com/@ushakovhq/dialogflow-gateway-installation-8f3c6247ef82))
+- Agent, that is connected to Dialogflow Gateway ([see a guide](https://medium.com/@ushakovhq/dialogflow-gateway-installation-8f3c6247ef82))
 - SMTP and IMAP server of your choice.
 I prefer [docker-mailserver](https://github.com/tomav/docker-mailserver).
 You really don't want to mess with dockerizing 20yr old software on your own
 - Domain and experience with editing DNS

 ### Setup

-1. Install SMTP and IMAP Server on your machine and make sure it is running
+1. Install SMTP and IMAP Server on your machine and make sure it is working correctly
 2. Create new user, which will recieve E-Mails for your agent
 3. Assign alias: your-google-cloud-project-id@yourdomain.com or @yourdomain.com (if you have multiple Agents) to the user
 4. Add MX record pointing to your machine